North Carolina offers some excellent fishing for both the saltwater and freshwater angler.

 Before we give you the details of North Carolina’s fishing license regime, a quick word on the fishing available in the state.

 But there is also great inland fishing in North Carolina for largemouth bass, crappie, bluegill and catfish.
-There’s even some decent trout fishing available too.
+There’s even some decent trout fishing available too (see here for our guide to trout fishing in North Carolina).

 Who Needs a Fishing License In North Carolina?